-If you’re looking for a floating market, Bang Luang is not your destination.
-Lat Mayom is a better bet.
-However, if you’re after a quiet, relaxed and distinctly local slice of Bangkok, Khlong Bang Luang might just be for you.
+If you’re looking for a floating market, Khlong Bang Luang Floating Market is – ironically – not your destination.
+Klong Lat Mayom Floating Market or Taling Chan floating market would be a better bet.
+However, if you’re after a quiet, relaxed and distinctly local slice of Bangkok, Khlong Bang Luang Floating Market might just be for you.

-You can think of Bang Luang more like a riverside community.
-We had never even heard of it until some friends mentioned Bang Luang as a good weekend spot.
+You can think of Bang Luang more like a laid back riverside community.
+It’s also known as Bangkok’s Klong Bang Luang artist’s village in some descriptions, owing to the number of galleries and art spaces dotted around.
+We had never even heard of it until some friends mentioned Khlong Bang Luang as a good weekend spot.

 Arriving at a few small noodle shops and stalls selling fish food (for reasons which quickly become clear), you quickly venture onto a set of rickety, canal-side wooden walkways and bridges, past beautiful old khlong houses on stilts in the water.
 Shoals of enormous catfish lurk in the water awaiting anything that drops in.
 Hence the fish food sellers.
 It’s quite a sight when they get going.
 So Bang Luang is not a floating market, but rather a floating community centred around the waterways.

 Coffee, culture, kuay jab and quietness

 It’s extremely quiet at Bang Luang, and much the better for it.
 Peace and quiet is a rarity in Bangkok, yet when we visited Bang Luang at lunchtime on a Saturday there was barely a soul to be seen.